 Please read entirely!

 Question: Why do you breed rats?
-Answer: Breeding rats is a beloved hobby that I have made into my profession.
-I have goals with each litter such as improving a hooded rat’s stripe, but my ultimate goal is to create the best pets possible by improving the species as a whole so that everyone can love the best examples of domesticated Norway rats and see just how much love these well-bred little companions have to offer.
-It's truly amazing to see how much better my rats are as pets compared to pet shop rats due largely to the fact that I breed for temperament and raise them in proper environments.
+Answer: Breeding rats is a beloved hobby that I have styled my life around.
+I have goals with each litter such as improving a hooded rat’s stripe, but my ultimate goal is to create the best pets possible by improving the species as a whole.
+I do this so that my clients can love the best examples of domesticated Norway rats and see just how much love these well-bred little companions have to offer.
+It's incredible to see how much better my rats are as pets compared to pet shop rats due largely to the fact that I breed for temperament, raise them in proper environments, and have great bloodlines.
 I aim to ever improve temperament and health in my animals so that you can enjoy years of love from your rats.
 See the "How I Raise My Rats" page for information on breeding for temperament.
 It's so important!
 See the "Types I Breed" section for detailed info about my bloodlines.

 Question: Where did your bloodlines originate from?
 Aside from one line, all of my lines came from other breeders.
 A few of my past animals have not come from named ratteries such as my own.
 I found them through networking.
-I received my dwarf, fawn, rex and Aussie lines from a breeder in PA who has acquired some of the best bloodlines in the country.
+I received my dwarf, fawn-rex, blue-rex, Harley, and Aussie lines from a breeder in PA who had acquired some of the best bloodlines in the country.
 Some of my lines can be traced back to Canadian and Australian breeders.
 The longer I work with my lines, the more I can understand them and improve them.

 Question: You look so young!
 How old are you?
 Answer: I’m a 23 year old full time Stony Brook University College student.
 Obviously, due to my young age I am not a home owner.
 I occupy an apartment inside my parent’s home that can be entered through the home’s main door.

 Question: Do you take in rescues?
 Answer: NO. I have in the distant past, but I now no longer do so.